payalord/ZMatrix/README.md

 ## Building and contributing

-See [BUILDING.md](BUILDING.md) for Visual Studio 2022/v143 and Inno Setup 6 instructions, [the module guide](docs/DEVELOPMENT.md) for the current source layout, and [the script inventory](docs/SCRIPTS.md) for active and legacy build commands.
-The application build is 32-bit Unicode; x64 is not a complete build target.
+- [BUILDING.md](BUILDING.md): prerequisites, compilation, packaging and checks.
+- [Module guide](docs/DEVELOPMENT.md): source layout and implementation contracts.
+- [Script inventory](docs/SCRIPTS.md): current commands and historical scripts.

+The complete application builds with Visual Studio 2022/v143 as 32-bit Unicode;
+Inno Setup 6 packages the installer.
 C++Builder and Winamp are not required.

 When reporting a problem, include your Windows version, ZMatrix version, steps to reproduce it, and relevant display or audio settings.
 Review personal